marcotoronto/rdm-test/content/06-2_Documentation_Metadata.md

 **I**nteroperable
 {: .label .label-purple }

-        Interoperable data is able to be used by many researchers from many locations
+        Interoperable data is able to be used by many researchers from many locations.

 **R**eusable
 {: .label .label-purple }